JohannesSeikowsky/HackerNews_history/readme.md

 #### Background
 I queried the Waybackmachine for all available snapshots of HackerNews.
-For each day for which there were snapshots, I chose one at random, retrieved it's HTML and extracted its top 30 posts.
-I saved the results in csv files, each file containing the results of each day of a specific month (see data/results directory).
+For each day for which there were snapshots, I chose one snapshot at random, retrieved it's HTML and extracted its top 30 posts.
+I saved the results in csv files, with each file containing the results of each day of a certain month (see "data/results" directory).
 The main functions of HackerNews_history are relatively straightforward functions that can be executed on these results.

-**For questions, write me - joseikowksy@gmail.com**
+**For questions, write me - joseikowskyy@gmail.com**